hpssjellis/tedx-feb-2026-educational-duality/README.md

 ## 9 This Pattern Is Not New.
 **We didn’t just lose arithmetic.
 We lost number sense.**

 In the 1980s, calculators freed us for high-level math.
-That part worked, but we paid a price: we lost the "gut feeling" for estimation and magnitude—the internal alarm that says, “That answer can’t be right.”
+That part worked, but we paid a price: we lost the "gut feeling" for estimation and magnitude, the internal alarm that says, “That answer can’t be right.”

 The Flynn Effect shows this same divergence at scale.
-While we gained "game-like" visual problem-solving, our foundational reasoning skills have stalled or reversed (Bratsberg & Rogeberg, 2018).
+While teenagers gained "game-like" visual problem-solving, our foundational reasoning skills have stalled or reversed.
 We are trading deep cognitive intuition for surface-level speed.

 AI is accelerating this trade-off.
-It doesn't just affect math; it targets language, logic, and judgment—the very systems our internal "pilot" needs to stay awake.
+It doesn't just affect math; it targets language, logic, and judgment, the very systems our internal "pilot" needs to stay alert.

 [Bratsberg & Rogeberg, 2018](https://www.pnas.org/doi/10.1073/pnas.1718793115)